smartguy05/ai.orchestrator/README.md

 - **Request Stream**: Use stream to allow updating periodically to the user
 - **File Upload**: Allow file upload for context/plugin purposes
-- **Long-term chat memory**: Remember details about the user to help with context in future requests
 - **Request Security**: Validate user or use different configs based on user
 - **Task Scheduler**: Manages scheduling for future AI tasks
 - **Task Manager**: Handles creation, monitoring, and execution of tasks